Since last year you may have been working from home and made a dedicated space for such activity.

 1. An ergonomic desk chair is going to improve your productivity and assure you keep a correct posture.
 Furthermore, a great-quality chair will boost your professional look during video calls.
-When setting up your desk, it is a good practice to follow the NHS guidelines on ‘How to Sit at Your Desk Correctly’.

 2. As you are not commuting and walking out for lunch, your body may sit for too long.
 With an adjustable height standing desk, you could improve your health by alternating sit to stand position throughout the day.

 3. If you are using a laptop, attach an additional monitor directly to it.
 More screen area improves comfort, productivity, and efficiency.